mirror of

 <p>Reticulum does away with the idea of addresses and ports known from IP, TCP and UDP.
 Instead

 Reticulum uses the singular concept of <em>destinations</em>.
-Any application using Reticulum as its
+Any application using Reticulum as it’s

 networking stack will need to create one or more destinations to receive data, and know the